 If you were driving and knowing full well that your license is suspended, revoked, or canceled, then you could be facing the following charges.
 However, the penalties you might face upon conviction will depend on a series of factors, including an official assessment of your criminal history record.

-- First offense – An individual who is caught driving on a suspended license for the first time is classed as a second-degree misdemeanor.
+- First Offense – An individual who is caught driving on a suspended license for the first time is classed as a second-degree misdemeanor.
 They will face up to 60 days in jail, and they will receive a fine of up to $500 to pay.

-- Second offense – An individual who is caught driving on a suspended license for the second time is classed as a first-degree misdemeanor.
+- Second Offense – An individual who is caught driving on a suspended license for the second time is classed as a first-degree misdemeanor.
 They will face up to 1 year in jail, and they will receive a fine of up to $1,000 to pay.

-- Third or subsequent offense – An individual who is caught driving on a suspended license for a third or subsequent time is classed as a third-degree felony.
+- Third or Subsequent Offense – An individual who is caught driving on a suspended license for a third or subsequent time is classed as a third-degree felony.
 They will face up to 5 years in prison, and they will receive a fine of up to $5,000 to pay.

-- Habitual offender – An individual who commits a third offense, when they have two prior offenses on their record that were committed within a five-year time span, will be classed as a habitual traffic offender.
+- Habitual Offender – An individual who commits a third offense, when they have two prior offenses on their record that were committed within a five-year time span, will be classed as a habitual traffic offender.
 They will face license revocation for up to 5 years, and they will not be eligible to apply for a hardship license until a whole year has passed since the date of their recent conviction.

 Defenses to Driving With Suspended License in Tampa, FL.